There are two things that we absolutely guarantee to those who attend Living Water Community Church.

 Well, first of all, there are Truths in the Gospel that are simply offensive – even to those who love Jesus.
 In John 6, Jesus’ own disciples were offended by his teaching that he was the one and only Son of God.
 Some were so offended that “many of his disciples turned back and no longer walked with him.”

-Additionally, because Living Water is an ethnically, culturally, and economically diverse church family, you will be interacting with people who come from life experiences that are wildly different than yours.
-As a result, as you interact and become friends with people who are different than you, you will naturally do and say things that you may not even know are offensive and your new friends are sure to do the same thing.
+Additionally, because Living Water is an ethnically, culturally, and economically diverse church family, you will be interacting with people who come from life experiences that are wildly different from yours.
+As a result, as you interact and become friends with people who are different from you, you will naturally do and say things that you may not even know are offensive and your new friends are sure to do the same thing.

 Take heart, this simply gives us the privilege of giving back the grace and humility that God has given to each one of us.

 Second, we guarantee that you will not like 100% of what we do at Living Water.

 If you are looking for a church that is a perfect fit for your family, we guarantee that Living Water isn’t the place.

 Well, Jesus told us that the greatest commandment was that we are to “love the Lord our God with all of our heart, soul, and mind” and that the second greatest commandment was to “love our neighbors as ourselves.”
 Tragically, many times we love ourselves first, God second, and our neighbors somewhere further down the line.
 When we possess that kind of attitude, we expect the church to meet all of our needs – and that simply isn’t what church is all about.

 Ultimately, being part of a church family is far more about blessing God and others than seeking blessing for ourselves.
 As such, there are going to be days when you don’t like the style of music that we sing or the particular section of God’s Word that we teach.
 But when you love God and others more than yourself, God will help you be okay with that.

 When we are singing black gospel music and you like contemporary choruses, you will be blessed because the African American grandma sitting beside you is blessed.